 Mount Carmel offers a final resting place to over 85,000 Jewish people, including many important figures in art and politics for Jewish Americans like Sholem Aleichem, Meyer London, Jacob Adler, and Abraham Cahan.

 This beautiful "garden cemetery" features winding roads and lush vegetation carefully curated for over 150 years.
 In Maspeth, Mount Olivet Cemetery was founded as a non-sectarian burial site and currently expands over 71 acres.

 Mount Olivet is the final resting place for 25 Union soldiers (and 17 of their wives) from the Civil War era, and in 2000, the Sons of Union Veterans helped organize a replacement of the monuments there dedicated to those fallen soldiers.

-Although Mount Judah Cemetery was first established in 1908 as Highland View Cemetery, it took four years for the roads to be mapped out and installed, so the first burial did not take place here until 1912.
+Although Mount Judah Cemetery in Ridgewood was first established in 1908 as Highland View Cemetery, it took four years for the roads to be mapped out and installed, so the first burial did not take place here until 1912.
 Since then, over 54,000 burials have taken place at Mount Judah, which exclusively offers burial sites to members of the Jewish faith.

-The Mount Lebanon Cemetery serves the Jewish Community of New York City and is still maintained by one of the founding families to this day.
+The Mount Lebanon Cemetery in Glendale serves the Jewish Community of New York City and is still maintained by one of the founding families to this day.
 Since its first burial in May of 1915, there have been over 90,000 interments established at Mount Lebanon.